-Adverse Effects NRTIS NNRTIS Pls INSTI EI Bleeding events All Pls: Increased spontaneous bleeding, hematuria in patients with hemophilia TPV: Reports of intracranial hemorrhage.
-Risks include CNS lesions, trauma, surgery, hypertension, alcohol abuse, coagulopathy, and concomitant use of anti-coagulant or anti-platelet agents, including vitamin E Bone marrow suppression ZDV: Anemia, neutropenia Cardiovascular disease (CVD) ABC and ddl: Associated with an increased risk of MI in some, but not all, cohort Pls: Associated with MI and stroke in some cohort studies.
-Data on newer Pls (ATV, DRV, and TPV) are limited. studies.
-Absolute risk greatest in patients with traditional CVD risk factors.
+Adverse Effect NRTIs NNRTIs Pls INSTI EI Bleeding Events N/A N/A PIs: Increased spontaneous bleeding, hematuria in patients with hemophilia reported with some PIs TPV: Reports of intracranial hemorrhage.
+Risks include CNS lesions, trauma, surgery, hypertension, alcohol abuse, coagulopathy, and concomitant use of anti-coagulant or anti-platelet agents, including vitamin E N/A N/A Bone Density Effects TDF: Associated with greater loss of BMD than ZDV, d4T, and ABC.
+Osteomalacia reported in association with proximal renal tubulopathy.
+Decreases in BMD observed in studies of regimens containing different NRTIs combined with NNRTIs, PIs, or INSTIS. ombined with N/A Bone Marrow Suppression ZDV: Anemia, neutropenia N/A N/A N/A N/A CVD ABC and ddl: Associated with an increased risk of MI in some, but not all, cohort studies.
+Absolute risk is greatest in patients with traditional CVD risk factors.
+N/A PIs: Associated with MI and stroke in some cohort studies.
+Data on newer PIs (ATV, DRV, and TPV) are limited.
 SQV/r, ATV/r, and LPV/r: PR interval prolongation.
-Risks include structural heart disease, conduction system abnormalities, cardiomyopathy, ischemic heart disease, and coadministration with drugs that prolong PR interval.
-SQV/r: QT interval prolongation in patients in a healthy volunteer study.
+Risks include structural heart disease, conduction system abnormalities, cardiomyopathy, ischemic heart disease, and co-administration with drugs that prolong PR interval.
+N/A N/A SQV/r: QT interval prolongation in patients in a healthy volunteer study.
 Risks include underlying heart conditions, pre-existing prolonged QT or arrhythmia, or use with other QT-prolonging drugs.
 ECG is recommended before SQV initiation and should be considered during therapy.
-Central nervous system (CNS) effects d4T: Associated with rapidly progressive, ascending neuromuscular weakness resembling Guillain-Barré syndrome (rare) EFV: Somnolence, insomnia, abnormal dreams, dizziness, impaired concentration, depression, psychosis, and suicidal ideation.
-Symptoms usually subside or diminish after 2-4 weeks.
-Bedtime dosing may reduce symptoms.
-Risks include history of psychiatric illness, concomitant use of agents with neuropsychiatric effects, and increased plasma EFV concentrations due to genetic factors or increased absorption with food.
-RAL: Depression (uncommon)